hackdante/dalog_tech_test/CONTRIBUTING.md

 Welcome to contributing to the **DALOG Diagnostic Report Manager** project.
 This guide establishes standards and processes to maintain code quality, foster effective collaborations, and ensure the project evolves sustainably.
 As a technical test, the focus is on frontend development best practices.

+## Challenge Requirements

+This project implements the following functional requirements:
+1. **Report Listing (GET Simulation)**: Renders a list of reports efficiently with real-time search by name, using the provided JSON structure as initial data.
+2. **Upload Form (POST Simulation)**: Drag-and-drop file upload with 2-second delay, progress indicators (20%, 55%, 90%, 100%), and states for Loading, Success, Error.
+3. **Accessibility (A11y)**: Keyboard navigation (e.g., Escape key), ARIA labels, and screen reader support.

+Implemented Patterns:
+- Partial Strategy Pattern for file type assignment based on extension (PDF -> Thermal, CSV -> Vibration).
+- Context API with useReducer for state management.
+- Atomic Design for components.

+Note: Advanced features like Web Worker and Error Boundaries are not implemented.

 ## 📋 Prerequisites
 - Familiarity with **Next.js**, **TypeScript**, **Tailwind CSS**, and **React**.
 - Knowledge of **Atomic Design** and component patterns.